NongBritee/nongbritee.github.io/index.md

 ## Professional Experience:
 ### IT Specialist
 True Digital Group\
-2022 - Present
+2022 - Present (Full-time)

 - Perform a performance tuning on backend system for World Cup 2022.
-- Implemented TrueID One, new product bundle to allow customer purchase multiple package subscription at once with special price - TrueID One.
+- Implemented TrueID One, new product bundle to allow customer purchase multiple package subscription at once with special price.
 - Implemented TrueOnline Priviledge, Integrated with trueonline partner to give a cross privilege to customer who's already subscription at trueonline.
 - Developed and maintained the subscription of streaming system.
 - Optimized website performance (MyAccount - TrueID) to ensure customers enjoy a seamless and delightful shopping experience when making their product selections and purchases.